ricardoquesada/ricardoquesada.github.io/content/posts/embroidery-angler-fish-blinking-led.md

 ### Blink the LED

 I used a [Lilypad Arduino][lilypad_arduino] board as the microcontroller.
-Which I manually sew it at the back of the t-shirt.
+Which I manually sewed it at the back of the t-shirt.

 I used a regular blinking Arduino sketch.